PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Introduction

-In this work we describe a novel approach for tackling optimization problems for systems in which the underlying dynamics are described by multiscale, interacting particle systems.
-Our methods are widely applicable to the optimization of many systems described by non-local, non-linear partial differential equations (PDEs), some cases of which have recently received attention in the literature \cite{ABCK,ACFK,AlbiKalise,BonginiButtazo,BKS,CristianiPeri}.
-The principal novelties are a link to state-of-the-art methods in statistical mechanics (known as Dynamic Density Functional Theory, or DDFT)~\cite{CF05,E79,L10,MT99,RD85,W06,WL07}, the implementation of a pseudospectral method, both in space and time, allowing highly efficient and accurate solution of both the forward and optimization problems~\cite{B01,T00}, and a modification of existing `sweeping', or fixed point, algorithms~\cite{ACFK,Burger1} to increase the stability for the problems studied here.
-We also demonstrate how to efficiently implement Neumann (no-flux) boundary conditions, provide a number of exact and validation test cases, and accompany the paper with an open source software implementation~\cite{2DChebClassPDECO}, based on 2DChebClass~\cite{2DChebClass,NGYSK17}.
-Our use of pseudospectral methods has three main advantages over existing implementations: (i) due to a novel implementation of spatial convolutions, we are not restricted to periodic domains or the use of Fourier grids; (ii) for problems of the types studied here, where the solutions are expected to be smooth and we require accurate solutions, pseudospectral methods provide significant computational gains over finite difference or finite element approaches; (iii) using pseudospectral interpolation in time allows one to move beyond fixed timestepping methods, and implement more accurate and efficient ordinary differential equation (ODE) and differential--algebraic equation (DAE) solvers.
+Our use of pseudospectral methods has three main advantages over existing implementations: (i) due to a novel implementation of spatial convolutions, we are not restricted to periodic domains or the use of Fourier grids and can also tackle convolutions with bounded support; (ii) for problems of the types studied here, in particular when the solutions are expected to be smooth and we require accurate solutions, pseudospectral methods provide significant computational gains over finite difference or finite element methods; (iii) using pseudospectral interpolation in time allows us to move beyond fixed timestepping methods, employing more accurate and efficient ordinary differential equation (ODE) and differential--algebraic equation (DAE) solvers, and a spectral-in-time Newton--Krylov method.

 This paper is structured as follows.
-In Section~\ref{sec:Background} we provide relevant background to multiscale particle dynamics, pseudospectral methods, and PDE-constrained optimization (PDECO).
+In Section~\ref{sec:Background} we provide relevant background to multiscale particle dynamics, pseudospectral methods, and PDE-constrained optimization.
 In Section~\ref{sec:Optimality} we give the associated first-order optimality conditions, followed by a description of the numerical methods in Section~\ref{sec:Method}.
 The results of our numerical experiments are reported in Section~\ref{sec:Expts}, followed by some concluding remarks in Section~\ref{sec:Conc}.